 Step Three - Mix Together

 Place cooled tempeh in a medium bowl and smash it with a fork or other mashing utensil until tempeh is mostly broken apart with some larger pieces intact.
-Add the remaining ingredients and stir together.
+Add the remaining ingredients and stir them together.

 Serving and Storing